Aniara (film)

-Aniara is a 2018 science fiction film written and directed by Pella Kågerman and Hugo Lilja.
+Aniara is a 2018 Swedish-Danish science fiction film directed and written by Pella Kågerman and Hugo Lilja.
 The film is an adaptation of the 1956 Swedish epic poem of the same name by Harry Martinson.
-The film is set in a dystopian future where climate change ravages Earth, prompting mass migration from Earth to Mars.
+The film is set in a dystopian future where Earth has been rendered uninhabitable, prompting mass migration from Earth to Mars.
 When one such routine trip veers off course, the passengers of the Aniara struggle to cope with their new lives.

 The film premiered at the 2018 Toronto International Film Festival and was given a theatrical release in 2019 by Magnolia Pictures.

 Plot

-Sometime in the future, Earth has been ravaged by natural disasters and sea-levels rise, making it largely uninhabitable.
+Sometime in the future, Earth has been ravaged by pollution, natural disasters and rising sea levels, making it largely uninhabitable.
 A woman (Emelie Garbers) works on board the Aniara, a luxurious spaceship that takes passengers from Earth to Mars in three weeks.
-Her job involves working as a "Mimarobe" within the Mima, an artificial intelligence designed to evoke viewers' experiences of Earth's lush, verdant past through a totally immersive virtual-reality experience that taps into participants' memories and emotions.
+Her job involves working as a "Mimarobe" within the Mima, an artificial intelligence designed to evoke the viewers' experiences of Earth's lush, verdant past through a totally immersive virtual-reality experience that taps into the participants' memories and emotions.